mini-configs/personal-webpage-templates/README.md

 # Personal Webpage Templates
-These are the simple templates I created to be used as a personal page.
+These are the simple templates I created to be used as my personal page.

 These templates can be used with GitHub pages.
 Just select the github pages option in your repository settings, and choose which branch you want to use as the main branch.